 Why we recommend it: brilliantly economical and nicely sized for UK cities

-It’s not that practical, due to its size, but it shouldn’t cost you much to run and you should get lots of equipment for your money.
-Even a base-grade 2015 Expression+ model, for example, features automatic wipers and lights, air conditioning, tyre pressure monitoring, cruise control, Bluetooth connectivity and hill-start assist.
+It’s not that practical owing to its size, but it shouldn’t cost you much to run and you should get lots of equipment for your money.
+Even a base-grade 2015 Expression+ model, features automatic wipers and lights, air conditioning, tyre pressure monitoring, cruise control, Bluetooth connectivity and hill-start assist.
 Aim for late 2016 onwards for refreshed styling and better interior quality.

-Despite these efforts the interior quality is the biggest letdown, expect a fair amount of rattling from the insides.
+Despite efforts to improve the Captur, interior quality is the biggest letdown, expect a fair amount of rattling from the insides.
 Switchgear can be temperamental at times too.
 Thankfully the oily bits have proven to be far more reliable, with only clutch judder a big concern.

 To find out more, read our full Renault Captur review